| | Synopsis :

 but later you will.
 You can create a startup diskette when prompted,

 but it will be of no use for the explanation in this document.
+After the installation is complete and the system is rebooted,

 insert the Windows NT Workstation Setup CD-ROM,